 - Take the value of your bike into account.
 The better your bike is, the more trouble a thief will take.
 Don’t park it in the same spot every day, and don’t leave it where it’s obviously the most expensive bike around.
 If you spent more than $1,000 on it, don’t let it out of your sight.

 - Disguise its worth.
-Some people put tape over the name, or spray paint the frame an ugly colour.
+Some people put tape over the name or spray paint the frame an ugly color.
 Even if the thieves see through your camouflage, you have probably lowered the resale value of the bike, making it a less attractive target.